MrPrince419/bugo-braids/DEPLOYMENT.md

 ## That's it!

-Your Bugo Braids website should now be live on Netlify with automatic deployments whenever you push changes to your GitHub repository.
+Your Bugo Braids website is now live at [https://bugo-braids.netlify.app/](https://bugo-braids.netlify.app/) with automatic deployments whenever you push changes to your GitHub repository.